indeedeng/iwf/README.md

 Note that `start` API can return multiple commands, and choose different DeciderTriggerType for triggering decide API:
 * `AllCommandCompleted`: this will wait for all command completed
 * `AnyCommandCompleted`: this will wait for any command completed
-* `AnyCommandCombinationCompleted`: (WIP) this will wait for a list of command combinations on any combination completed
+* `AnyCommandCombinationCompleted`: this will wait for a list of command combinations on any combination completed

 ### Persistence
 iWF provides super simple persistence abstraction.
 Developers don't need to touch any database system to register/maintain the schemas.